Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Cobsea*

 Set in the vast plains to the south-east, Cobsea is New Crobuzon's smaller neighbour.
-On relatively good terms, industrialists in the two cities had planned for a railway to stretch the hundreds of miles and connect them.
+On relatively good terms, industrialists in the two settlements had planned for a railway to stretch the hundreds of miles and connect them.
 Before these plans could get close to beginning however, the money had run out.
 There had been some financial crisis, some speculative bubble had burst, some trade network had collapsed under the weight of competition and a plethora of too-cheap products no one could buy, and the project had been killed before it could even be born.

 ---